 Before anything else, what is a virtual assistant?
 In a nutshell, virtual assistants are remote workers who perform a myriad of tasks and business operations from remote locations.
 Given this information, how exactly can hiring virtual assistants help you and your business during this global health and economic crisis?
 Here are some of the key benefits:

-As established above, the biggest impact of this COVID-19 crisis to today’s businesses is money - or the lack of it.
+As established above, the biggest impact of this COVID-19 crisis on today’s businesses is money - or the lack of it.
 Many businesses all over the globe are currently unable to generate revenue at all, especially those in the hospitality industry.
 Therefore, cost reduction is now a pressing necessity, and this is where hiring a remote personal assistant comes in handy.
 Outsourcing virtual assistants can prove to be cost-efficient in many ways, two of which are the following:

 Reduce operational costs and salaries